rivaniriccardo/breed_flutter_challenge/README.md

 1. Run `make test-unit` to run the unit tests
 2. Run `make test-coverage` to run the tests and generate the coverage report

-Tested all business logic and repositories (bloc and repo folders).
+Tested all business logic and repositories.

 ## Golden tests

 1. Run `make test-golden` to run the golden tests and generate the golden files

-Tested all pages and widgets (view folders).
+Tested pages and widgets.

 ## Integration tests